-Coalition Description: The Cybercrime Support Network is a public-private partnership created to foster collaboration, provide training and create resources within the law enforcement and consumer protection ecosystem to ensure cybercrime victims are supported by federal, state and local resources in a coordinated manner.
+Coalition Description: The Cybercrime Support Network of West Michigan was created to foster collaboration, provide training and create resources within the law enforcement and consumer protection ecosystem to ensure cybercrime victims are supported by federal, state and local resources in a coordinated manner.
 As more and more Americans fall victim to cybercrimes on a variety of levels from stolen passwords to cyberstalking, they are utilizing 911 dispatch in increasing numbers as the first call when looking for support.
-This resource needs to be reserved for emergencies, and local law enforcement dispatchers are often sending victims away without support.
-CSN will train 211 operators to triage calls from victims and refer to law enforcement non-emergency numbers when appropriate.
-Then, train the community to call 211 as a first step.
-CSN will work to create on national data base for cybercrime reporting to ensure accurate numbers reflect the true impact.
+The Cybercrime Support Network of West Michigan is leading the national conversation about support for cybercrime victims.

 Contact Person: Kristin Judge: CEO/President

 Minnesota Identity Theft & Cybercrime Information & Resource Network (MITCIRN)

 Lead Organization: MN Alliance on Crime (MAC)